MrBomber0x001/instabug-backend-intern-2022/README.md

 The first 3 questions was about using JOINS with Aggregations and they were The last 3 quetions about writing **performant** SQL queries making use of the avaialable indexes.

+#### Grading
+*Wrong submissions will make your lose 1% of the grade*
+- The first 3 challenges are based on only correctness.
+- The last 3 challenges are based on (10% correctness, 90% Performance).

 The problems are listed in #problems the answers are listed in #answers